dantanq/tkd-scoreboard/README.md

 A miniature display mirroring the fullscreen display (to be used by the side-by-side with the controller) is also opened when a match is created.
 Similarly to the fullscreen display, it shows the points and kyonggo for each fighter, a timer, and the current round.

 ![miniDisplay](/screenshots/minidisplay.png)

+To exit, simply close the controller or create match window.